naralakamsani/Fake-face-detector/README.md

 ### Data
 - The data used specifically for this project is not organized into any one dataset online.
-- The dataset used contains some images from popular online datasets such as {The 1 million Fake Faces, UTKFace, LFW} and some random images from google.
+- The dataset used contains some images from popular online datasets such as {The 1 million Fake Faces, UTKFace, Flickr-Faces-HQ Dataset} and some random images from google.

 - The data was into comprised 3 folders: test, train, validate